-If you have ever created an account online, and had to input a phone number to receive a text message for account verification, then chances are you used one of the few providers on the market.
-However with Twilio and Nexmo as easily the two biggest names in the industry, we decided to see just how the platforms compare to each other.
+If you have ever created an account online and had to input a phone number to receive a text message for account verification, then chances are you used one of the few API providers on the market.
+Some of the biggest companies on the planet, like Amazon, Uber, and Airbnb, use these SMS APIs and communications platforms.
+We’ve decided to compare Twilio vs Nexmo to see just how two of the biggest platforms compare to each other.

 When comparing platforms or applications, one of the best places to start would be the design.
-Our first impressions of apps will generally come down to how it all looks, and how the information on screen is organized .
-Now, the age-old argument function over form still holds true, especially when it comes to software – just because one option is better looking doesn’t mean it’s a better app.
+Our first impressions of apps will generally come down to how it all looks, and how the information on screen is organized.
+Now, the age-old argument function over form still holds, especially when it comes to software – just because one option is better looking doesn’t mean it’s a better app.

 However, if a design is so poorly thought out it can easily subtract from the overall platform.
-Thankfully, neither Twilio or Nexmo suffer from this, but there are some key difference worth noting.
+Thankfully, neither Twilio or Nexmo suffer from this, but there are some key differences worth noting.

 Right away, even before you log in to the console, Twilio’s website is very nice looking.
 Sections are distinguished by color, color is also used to draw your eye to important aspects, and everything is explained in thorough, yet short descriptions.
 This design theme carries over directly into the console, where users interact with the system.

 Overall, Twilio uses a very nice, modern design, following popular trends with flat elements and simple icons.
 Generally when it comes to design, if something isn’t broken then don’t fix it, and what works, works – evidence in Twilio’s design choices.
 Overall, the console is a pleasant one.
 To break it down, the top right of your screen houses the main navigation between the Console Dashboard, Account Summary, Quick Access, News and Help.
 This main navigation bar never changes and houses the most important links for navigating through the Twilio platform.